millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHere.md

 ![](./images/100/Picture100-9.png)

--   Login to the service console with the following information.
+-   Log in to the service console with the following information.

     -   Username: admin

     -   Password: &lt;password&gt;.
 The administrator password you specified during provisioning

-The service console opens in the Overview mode.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The service console opens in the Overview mode.

 ![](./images/100/Picture100-10.png)